Are you a Post-9/11 female veteran?

 Are you ready to work on professional goals?

-After Her Service (AHS) is a program for Post-9/11 women veterans aimed at supporting their personal and professional success.
-AHS combines a skill-building retreat with 6 months of individual coaching focused on setting and attaining life and career goals.
-Developed by the University of Michigan, the program is grounded in strategies known to be effective for increasing resilience, life satisfaction, and empowerment.
+After Her Service (AHS) is a program for Post-9/11 women veterans aimed at supporting their professional success.
+AHS combines a skill-building retreat with up to 12 sessions of one-on-one coaching focused on setting and implementing career goals.
+Developed by the University of Michigan, the program is grounded in strategies known to be effective for increasing resilience, life satisfaction, and career success.

-AHS includes 2 unique program components — a weekend skill-building retreat and 6 months of professional coaching.
+AHS includes 2 unique program components — a weekend skill-building retreat and up to 12 sessions of career coaching.

 - Build optimism and positive coping